crazed/netconf_proxy/README.md

 Once installed, start up the daemon like so:

-        netconf_proxy
+        $ netconf_proxy
+        2014/01/07 12:39:54 Listening on ':8080', no TLS!

-There is currently very little output, sorry, but your proxy is now up and running on port 8080.
+Your proxy is now up and running on port 8080, check the `--help` flag to enable TLS and change what port you're running on.
 You can make a call with something like this:

         curl localhost:8080/netconf -d'
           {"username":"admin",